glasgowneuro/feedforward_closedloop_learning/README_py.rst

 =========================================
-Feedback closed loop learning library/API
+Feedforward closed loop learning library/API
 =========================================

 The documentation of all functions can be obtained with::